Agronomety/Financial-Independence-Calculator/README.md

         npm start
         ```
     * This will usually open the application automatically in your default web browser at `http://localhost:3001` (or another available port if 3001 is busy).

-3.  **Access the Calculator:**
-    * Open your web browser and navigate to the address provided by the `npm start` command for the frontend (usually `http://localhost:3001`).
-    * Use the form to input your financial details and click "Calculate".

 ## Contributing